-Great food, wine, and shows find a home in the Mother Lode
+Great food, wine, and shows find a home in Gold Country

-If you’re looking for family-friendly outdoor activities, for starters, book a luxury tent at Inn Town Campground.
-It’s the perfect home base for hiking excursions on the Buttermilk Bend Trail along the South Yuba River and Deer Creek Tribute Trail (which will take you over the highly Instagrammable Deer Creek suspension bridge).
+If you’re looking for family-friendly things to do outside, for starters, book a tent site, or, better yet, one of the 25 luxury tents at Inn Town Campground—each comes equipped with a private balcony, and amenities such as a queen-size bed, fresh linens, and a heated mattress pad.
+It’s the perfect digital detox getaway, and an ideal home base for hiking excursions on the Buttermilk Bend Trail along the South Yuba River and Deer Creek Tribute Trail (which will take you over the highly Instagrammable Deer Creek suspension bridge).
 Also not to be missed: the Crystal Hermitage Gardens, where springtime visitors can gaze across 17,000 tulips, and summertime offers countless roses, begonias, petunias, zinnia, and more.
-Take a break to treat the kids to ollalieberry French toast at South Pine Café or woodfired pizza at Three Forks Bakery & Brewing Co.
+Take a break to treat the kids to ollalieberry French toast at South Pine Café (mom and dad—try the lobster Benedict) or woodfired pizza at Three Forks Bakery & Brewing Co.